 - Future tax savings: Employees can contribute after-tax, which allows an employee to receive all the growth on their money tax free in retirement (the original contributions plus all the growth of those assets).

 - Compounding of interest: Same as a traditional 401(k).

 From the employer’s perspective, the company match can be a competitive advantage to retain employees.
 Each company decides the amount to match and any details surrounding vesting.
 The company match can be taken as a tax deduction on their federal and state income tax obligations.

 Compass offers a full range of 401(k) Administrative and Consulting services.
-We’ve worked with over 1,500 plans and millions of participants.
+We’ve worked with over 1,500 plans and thousands of participants.
 Whatever your needs are, we can meet them.